Framework

 npm run deploy

-The first time you deploy a project, you will be prompted to configure the project’s slug (which determines its URL), access level, and other details.
-If you don’t yet have an Observable account or aren’t signed-in, you will also be prompted to sign-up or sign-in.
+The first time you deploy an app, you will be prompted to configure the app’s slug (which determines its URL), access level, and other details.
+If you aren’t yet signed-in to Observable, you will also be prompted to sign-in.

-When the deploy command finishes, it prints a link to observablehq.cloud where you can view your deployed project.
+When the deploy command finishes, it prints a link to observablehq.cloud where you can view your deployed app.
 If you choose private as the access level, that link will only be accessible to members of your Observable workspace.
 (You can invite people to your workspace by going to observablehq.com.)
-If you chose public, you can share your project link with anyone.
-You can change the access level of a project later from your workspace projects page.
+If you choose public, you can share your app link with anyone.
+You can change the access level of an app later from your Data apps page.

 To see more available options when deploying: